KazDragon/terminalpp/examples/shocking_pink/README.md

-A program that showcases some basic functionality of Terminal++
+A program that showcases the Canvas and Screen functionality of Terminal++

 To build: you will need the Conan remotes that are registered with the following commands: